KxSystems/docs/docs/ref/avg.md

 avg x     avg[x]
 ```

-Where `x` is a numeric list, returns its arithmetic mean.
+Where `x` is a numeric or temporal list,
+returns the arithmetic mean as a float.

-The mean of an atom is itself.
+The mean of an atom is its value as a float.
 Null is returned if `x` is empty, or contains both positive and negative infinity.
 Where `x` is a vector null items are ignored.

 ```q